Genital Wart Facts

 1. Genital warts are very common.
 Anyone can be infected that participates in sexual activity.

 3. They are highly contagious.
-A person with genital warts can pass the HPV infection to his or her sexual partner, but some seem immune.
+A person with genital warts can pass the HPV to his or her sexual partner.

 4. People usually get genital warts by coming in direct contact with warts on a partner’s genitals or anus during vaginal, anal or oral sex.

 5. Statistics show that genital warts are three times more prevalent than genital herpes.

 6. Location — Genital warts are generally located in and around the vagina, cervix, anus and penis.
 They also have been found in the mouth and other areas of sexual contact.

 7. Genital warts may not appear until months or even years after infection by a sexual partner.

 8. If you have genital warts, your sexual partner should be examined and treated.